 Ending toxic relationships is not about packing your bags and getting on the next flight and leaving the country when your partner is at work.
 If you’ve loved them for so long and want to leave a toxic relationship with dignity, you must communicate with them.

-7. Remind yourself of the benefits to ending a toxic relationship
+7. Remind yourself of the benefits of ending a toxic relationship

 Sometimes we love so deeply that it makes one feel inundated and lost to the point of no return.
-After walking out, you may feel those withdrawal symptoms creep in and might want to rush back to your ex for they give you a sense of familiarity.
+When you leave a toxic relationship when you still love them, you may feel those withdrawal symptoms creep in and might want to rush back to your ex for they give you a sense of familiarity.
 But it’s time to think about the benefits of ending a toxic relationship and how you are going to move onwards and upwards.

 Maybe now you have a chance to live that fulfilling life you dreamed of.
 Meet that friend he never let you go out with, put on the dress that he said was too revealing or finally eat that piece of cake that he always said would make you fat.
 As small or as big as it may be, you deserve it and it’s time to give yourself that.